Skip to main content

 Call 111 if you're asking about a child under the age of 5 years.

-Take the chlorphenamine packet or leaflet inside it, plus any remaining medicine, with you.
+Bring the chlorphenamine packet or leaflet inside it, any remaining medicine, and any other medicines you take.

 5. Side effects